-Counseling Services provides personal counseling and advising, guidance in life skills, and intervention to assist students who may be experiencing difficulties that influence student success.
+The Counseling, Accessibility, & Support Services (CASS) Department helps students who may be experiencing difficulties that influence student success.
+CASS provides personal counseling, guidance in life skills, and intervention to assist students who may be experiencing difficulties that influence student success.
 Services are provided to students who are experiencing stress due to academic, career, or personal problems, which may interfere with their ability to take full advantage of their educational opportunities.
-Counselors are also involved in consultation with faculty and staff for student advocacy needs, program development and outreach programming.
-Counselors are actively involved with retention activities
+The CASS Representative is also involved in consultation with faculty and staff for student advocacy needs, program development and outreach programming.
+Counselors are actively involved with retention activities.

-Counseling Services maintains relationships with community advocacy agencies and mental health services in order to accommodate students who may have mental health issues.
-Counseling Services on campus are free and confidentiality is guaranteed within legal and ethical guidelines.
-For more information, visit the VGCC website at https://www.vgcc.edu/office-of-accessibility.
+CASS maintains relationships with community advocacy agencies and mental health services in order to accommodate students who may have mental health issues.
+Counseling Services on campus are free and confidentiality is adhered to within legal and ethical guidelines.